Cayuga-Owasco Lakes Historical Society

 COLHS to Host Talk About Ginseng

-Noted ginseng expert, Robert Beyfuss, will give a talk about American Ginseng (panax quinquefolius) and its history in North America, on Thursday, July 28, 2016.
-The meeting will be held at the Sylvan Lodge Masonic Hall, 159 Main Street, Moravia starting at 6:30 pm.
-The meeting is free and open to the public.
+Noted ginseng expert, Robert Beyfuss, gave a talk about American Ginseng (panax quinquefolius) and its history in North America, on Thursday, July 28, 2016.

 Of all the crops that our local farmers have tried over the years, probably none are as challenging and misunderstood as ginseng.
 American Indians in our area knew of the plant from ancient times and began trading it with French missionaries in the early 1700’s, who in turn made a profit by sending the roots to China.